Stephen Peace

 James Stephen Peace (born March 30, 1953) is an American filmmaker, actor, and former politician.
 A member of the Democratic Party, Peace served in the California State Assembly from 1982 to 1994 and in the California State Senate from 1994 to 2002.
 He is also known for co-creating the Attack of the Killer Tomatoes film franchise.

 Early life and education

 James Stephen Peace was born in San Diego, California to two teachers.
 He attended Bonita Vista High School, where he played football and basketball and was president of the student body.
 He attended the University of California, Davis and the University of California, San Diego, majoring in political science.

-Flim career
+Film career

 Peace's film credits include the Killer Tomatoes cult series: Attack of the Killer Tomatoes! (actor, producer, writer), Return of the Killer Tomatoes! (actor, producer, writer), Killer Tomatoes Strike Back (actor, producer), and Killer Tomatoes Eat France (producer, writer).
 He also produced, wrote, and acted in the 1987 film Happy Hour.